m2b-creator/N8N-Close/README.md

 ### Actions (Close CRM Node)

 **Lead**
+- Create: Create new leads with contacts and custom fields
+- Delete: Delete existing leads
 - Find: Search for leads using queries, SmartViews, or status filters
+- Merge: Merge two leads into one
 - Update: Update lead information including custom fields

 **Opportunity**
+- Create: Create new opportunities for leads
+- Delete: Delete existing opportunities
 - Find: Search for opportunities by lead or status
-- Update: Update opportunity details
+- Update: Update opportunity details including status, value, and notes

 **Task**
 - Create: Create new tasks for leads